louib/keepass-import-export/README.md

 CLI tools to export to and import from KDBX (keepass) databases

+> Only the KDBX and aegis formats are current supported.
+> Please feel free to request or add more formats!

 `keepass-import-export` is based on the [`keepass-rs` library](https://github.com/sseemayer/keepass-rs).

 ## Installing